2009 Formula One World Championship

 Ten teams participated in the championship after several rule changes were implemented by the FIA to cut costs to try to minimise the financial difficulties.
 There were further changes to try to improve the on-track spectacle with the return of slick tyres (for the first time since 1997), changes to aerodynamics and the introduction of kinetic energy recovery systems (KERS) presenting some of the biggest changes in Formula One regulations for several decades.

 The Brawn team, formed as a result of a management buyout of the Honda team, won six of the first seven races, their ability to make the most of the new regulations being a deciding factor in the championship.
 Red Bull Racing caught up in an unpredictable second half of the season, with the season being the first time since that all participating teams had scored World Championship points.
 Sebastian Vettel, Button's teammate Rubens Barrichello and Vettel's teammate Mark Webber were his main challengers over the season, winning eight races between them to finish in second, third and fourth, respectively.

 It would be the last time a British-licensed constructor won the constructors' title until McLaren in 2024.
-The 2009 season was also the first season season since 1997 in which the cars raced on fully slick dry weather tyres.
+The 2009 season was also the first season since 1997 in which the cars raced on fully slick dry weather tyres.
 This would also be the last season to use the scoring system valid since 2003 (10–8–6–5–4–3–2–1), and feature in-race refuelling during pit stops as the practice which had been allowed continuously since the 1994 season would be banned from 2010 onwards.